dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

 -   The native email app on iOS.

 -   Exchange ActiveSync mail clients, such as Gmail on Android 4 or later.
-- Exchange ActiveSync mail clients **Android for Work devices**: Only **Gmail** and **Nine Work** apps in the **work profile** are supported on Android for Work devices.
-For conditional access to work with Android for Work, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.
+- Exchange ActiveSync mail clients on **Android for Work devices**: Only **Gmail** and **Nine Work** apps in the **work profile** are supported on Android for Work devices.
+For conditional access to work with Android for Work, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required installation.

 [!INCLUDE[wit_nextref](../includes/afw_rollout_disclaimer.md)]